Hello and welcome to my new series: Behind the Scenes!

 Wedding days are nonstop from the moment I arrive, so my morning routine is all about mental prep and staying grounded.

 I eat something filling and high-protein, like a breakfast burrito or salmon lox bagel.
-I eat half in the car before arriving, and the other half right before the ceremony — this keeps me energized until vendor meals.
+I eat half in the car right before arriving, and the other half right before the ceremony — this keeps me energized until vendor meals.
+These are the best options because I find sandwiches to get too soggy and hard to eat while driving!

 I used to be a Philz coffee girl, but these days I go for a matcha latte — the gradual energy keeps me focused without feeling jittery.